marek-chadim/marek-chadim/README.md

 # Hi there👋
-My name is Marek.
-I’m currently pursuing a Master of Science in Economics.
-Learning is my favorite thing
+My name is Marek, I’m currently pursuing a Master of Science and Learning is my favorite thing!

 ### Interests 📚
 - 📈 Mastering Metrics